Features

 Library provides an ability to output tests result in as JUnit XML report.

-library feature in your Cargo.toml
+Just enable output-junit library feature in your Cargo.toml:

 cucumber = { version = "0.11", features = ["output-junit"] }

-And configure Cucumber's output to writer::JUnit
+And configure Cucumber's output to writer::JUnit:

 use std::{convert::Infallible, fs, io}; use async_trait::async_trait; use cucumber::WorldInit; use cucumber::writer; #[derive(Debug, WorldInit)] struct World; #[async_trait(?Send)] impl cucumber::World for World { type Error = Infallible; async fn new() -> Result<Self, Self::Error> { Ok(World) } } #[tokio::main] async fn main() -> io::Result<()> { let file = fs::File::create(dbg!(format!("{}/target/junit.xml", env!("CARGO_MANIFEST_DIR"))))?; World::cucumber() .with_writer(writer::JUnit::new(file)) .run("tests/features/book") .await; Ok(()) }